ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 I of course didn’t have access to the database of the real estate agency so I had to find a different solution.
 So in this flow, the user gets asked a lot of questions about the premises, like maximum price, location, number of bedrooms….
 With this information, I could construct a URL where the user could click on.
-This leads the user to the the real estate agency website with the search results.
+This leads the user to the real estate agency website with the search results.
 In a more extended practical case, the bot could list the relevant premises right into the chatbot.

 <span class="image right"><img alt="houseSearch" src="/img/2021-05-27-Chatbot-Immo/houseSearch.jpg" class="image fit" style="margin:0px auto; max-width: 400px;"></span>